jackli921/Tindog-Dog-Dating-App/README.md

 ## Background
 Tindog began as a simple solo project for cosolidating array methods taught in **Module 7 - Next Level JavaScript** [Scrimba Frontend Career Path Course](https://scrimba.com/learn/frontend).
 To improve the user experience, I imposed lots of stretch goals to create a more complete browsing experience.

 ## Demo
  ![Demo](/images/demo.gif)

+## Improvements
+ Pull requests are welcome.
+For major changes, feel free to open an issue to discuss what you would like to change.
+Some ideas
+ 1. Rebuild the existing project using React
+ 2. Create a backend to pull data directly from dedicated database
+ 3. Improve responsiveness for tablet and desktop screen sizes